-As time passed by, Saigon River became an integral part of the rich culture of Gia Định (a former name of what is now Ho Chi Minh City or Saigon).
-Here is an insider’s guide to the Saigon River for those curious souls who want to know more about this historical river and how to take advantage of it from many aspects.
+As time passed, the Saigon River became an integral part of the rich culture of Gia Định (a former name of what is now Ho Chi Minh City or Saigon).
+Here is an insider’s guide to the Saigon River for those curious souls who want to know more about this historical river and how to take advantage of its many features.

 The famous Saigon River starts from Loc Ninh (Binh Phuoc), flows through the southern province of Tay Ninh and Binh Duong, and then goes through Saigon for about 80 kilometers, and finally joins Dong Nai River to pour into Nha Be river in the Red Light cape.
-The total length of it is 225 kilometers.
-The river became important because it supplied water to the city.
-It is also the host of Saigon Port, which is a hub for the import and export of goods to and from the South of Vietnam.
+The river stretches a total of 225 kilometers.
+It became important because it supplied water to the city and is home to the Saigon Port, which is a hub for the import and export of goods to and from the South of Vietnam.
 It would be a big mistake not to mention the Saigon River Tunnel (A.K.A Thu Thiem Tunnel), which is an underwater tunnel that opened in the month of November 2011, to connect the existing urban area in District 1 with Thu Thiem, the new urban area in District 2.

 Saigon River played an integral role in the development of Gia Dinh village (A.K.A Saigon) since the 17th century.
 In the past, before the development of the road and traffic system, people from the South of Vietnam traveled to Gia Dinh by boat via the Saigon River for business or leisure purposes.
 They sailed along Can Gio beach to Nha Be River, and then took a right turn into the Saigon River to reach Gia Dinh.

-And when the French colonists built a port by the Saigon River to make it an essential stop in the trading routes between Europe and what was then “Cochinchina”, the riverbanks became engaged and the city soon began to flourish that they started calling it “the pearl of the Far East”.
+And when the French colonists built a port by the Saigon River to make it an essential stop in the trading routes between Europe and what was then “Cochinchina”, the riverbanks became engaged and the city soon began to flourish.
+This is when Saigon became known as “the pearl of the far East”.

 1. Go for a dinner cruise!

-The La Perle de l’ Orient is a beautiful floating restaurant in the Saigon River.
+The La Perle de l’ Orient is a beautiful floating restaurant on the Saigon River.
 The boat is made of wood and it can carry 200 people.
-While having dinner on this cruise ship means you can enjoy the sights of Ho Chi Minh City at night while listening to Vietnamese folk music and enjoying some dance entertainment.
-For a set menu that serves 6-7 courses, including appetizers, starters, main dishes and dessert) it will cost you 319,000 VNĐ.
-For booking information, you can go to their platform to fill in a reservation form provided in the site.
+Enjoying dinner on this cruise ship means you can enjoy the sights of Ho Chi Minh City at night while listening to Vietnamese folk music accompanied by dance entertainment.
+For a set menu of six to seven courses, including appetizers, starters, main dishes, and dessert) it will cost you 319,000 VNĐ.
+For booking information, you can go to their platform to fill in a reservation form provided on the site.

-Another cruise that has good view and atmosphere is the Elisa.
+Another cruise that has a good view and atmosphere is the Elisa.
 It is a floating restaurant with big sails docked at the Saigon Port.
-With a capacity of 1000 guests, this is a largest Vietnamese floating restaurant.
+With a capacity of 1,000 guests, this is the largest Vietnamese floating restaurant.
 This is a good place for couples to have a romantic date.
 The highlight of this ship is that it has live music every evening but it is a little pricey.
-For a group of 4 people, you can choose 1 out of 3 set menus.
-Each set has 7 dishes including a salad, a starter, 4 main courses and fruits for dessert.
-Each set is priced at 2,000,000 VND net.
+For a group of four people, you can choose one out of three set menus.
+Each set has seven dishes including a salad, a starter, four main courses and fruits for dessert.
+Each set is priced at 2,000,000 VND.
 You can contact Elisa’s staff to book a table via Elisa’s website.

 2. Dine at a riverside restaurant or enjoy a cocktail!